St Anne's College, Oxford

 St Anne's College is a constituent college of the University of Oxford in England.
 It was founded in 1879 and gained full college status in 1959.
 Originally a women's college, it has admitted men since 1979.
 It has some 450 undergraduate and 200 graduate students and retains an original aim of allowing women of any financial background to study at Oxford.
 It still has a student base with a higher than average proportion of female students.
 The college stands between Woodstock and Banbury roads, next to the University Parks.

 In April 2017, Helen King, a retired Metropolitan Police Assistant Commissioner, took over as Principal from Tim Gardam.
-Former members include Danny Alexander, Edwina Currie, Ruth Deech, Helen Fielding, William MacAskill, Amanda Pritchard, Simon Rattle, Tina Brown, Mr Hudson and Victor Ubogu.
+Former members include Danny Alexander, Edwina Currie, Ruth Deech, Helen Fielding, William MacAskill, Amanda Pritchard, Simon Rattle, Tina Brown, Mr Hudson, Mākereti Papakura, and Victor Ubogu.

 History

 Society of Oxford Home-Students (1879–1942)

 What is now St Anne's College began as part of the Association for the Education of Women (AEW), the first institution in Oxford with that aim.
 It then became the Society of Oxford Home-Students.
 Unlike other women's associations, the society had no fixed site, instead offering lodgings in houses spread across Oxford.
 This allowed students of various financial backgrounds to study at Oxford, as the cost of accommodation in women's halls was often prohibitive.
 In the early 20th century, the college housed some students in hostels managed by Catholic and Anglican nuns.
 Springfield, St Mary was managed by Anglican nuns of the Community of St Mary the Virgin in houses in Banbury Road where they, and other hostels, "had to exercise control over their students according to the rules of the college".
 Other hostels were run by Catholic nuns: the Society of the Sacred Heart in Norham Gardens, the Sisters of Notre Dame in Woodstock Road and the Society of the Holy Child Jesus at Cherwell Edge in St Cross Road.
 Springfield St Mary was vacated by the nuns in 1966, to make way for the construction of the new Wolfson and Rayne buildings on the college site.

 In 1910, the Society of Oxford Home-Students, with the other women's societies, was recognised by the university.
 In 1912, the society acquired its first four tutors, in German, History and English Literature, including Margaret Lucy Lee who held the position until she retired in 1936.
 In the 1920s, the principals of the women's societies became the first women to receive degrees from the university.
 The society in the early 1930s still had no centralised site, but within a few years the current location was chosen and by 1937 construction of Hartland House was underway.